 30 - 36 NQF = 8 North American Credits = 2 Trinity credits.

 The University of the Western Cape (UWC) is a national university committed to nurturing the cultural diversity of South Africa and responding in critical and creative ways to the needs of a society in transition.
 Located in the northern suburbs of greater Cape Town, the campus is tucked between the mountains and the sea and has a history of creative struggle against oppression and discrimination.
 Established in 1959 as a constituent college to the University of South Africa Pretoria, it began as an apartheid institution for people classified as "coloured" and was entirely under White control.
-It was granted independence in 1970 and today has seven faculties and over one hundreds departments.
+It was granted independence in 1970 and today has seven faculties and over one hundred departments.
 The UWC offers a varied and cosmopolitan community of over 13,700.

 To view courses offered at UWC, go to their website via the link: